asherrera1/CMSC-207-Mini-Project/README.md

 		section.
 Though, please note there are still some commands shared in some sections.

    c.
 JavaScript
-	  - Though the GitHub folder does contain three Javascript files, only two are actively used in the web page, namely
+	  - Though the GitHub folder does contain three Javascript files, only two are actively used in the web page, namely:
 	  i.
 FSW_GetFunFact.js - Allows to display 5 different fun facts about author. ii.
 FSW_GetPhoto.js.  - Allows to display 5 different photos.
 	  - The Javascript is executed when the user clicks on specific buttons.

    d.
 Basic CSS animations or transitions